Chevening safeguarding policy

 They must not:

-• commit any acts of sexual, physical or psychological abuse or violence, harassment or exploitation of any external stakeholder or our staff.
+• Commit any acts of sexual, physical or psychological abuse or violence, harassment or exploitation of any external stakeholder or our staff.

 • Engage in sexual activity with children (persons under the age of 18).
 This is prohibited regardless of the age of majority, or age of consent, locally.
 Mistaken belief in the age of a child is not a defence.